Guozheng-Ma/guozheng-ma.github.io/index.md

 <p style="text-align:justify;">
 My research interests broadly pertain to the distinctive challenges in <a href="">DEEP Reinforcement Learning</a>.
-Mitigating the constraints that arise when integrating deep neural networks with RL paradigms is crucial for unlocking the potential of RL, determining whether the real <a href="">DEEP RL</a> agents can continuously learn from new experiences, and adapt in dynamic tasks and environments.
+Mitigating the constraints that arise when integrating deep neural networks with RL paradigms is crucial for unlocking the potential of RL, determining whether the <a href="">DEEP RL</a> agents can tackle more complex real-world tasks, handle multiple tasks simultaneously, and never stop learning in open-ended environments.
 </p>

 <p style="text-align:justify;">